 I often get questions about how I stay in shape while eating out so often.
 In truth, we eat out only once or twice per week.
 When Mr. Mickey and I are together, we always share dishes.
 I never eat all the food served to me in restaurants.
 While I may occasionally enjoy a few bites of dessert or pasta with rich, creamy sauces and chunks of crusty bread, these are not my usual food choices.

-Both the afternoon temperatures and the humidity were going to be high, so I wore the coolest garment I own.
+Both the afternoon temperatures and the humidity were high, so I wore the coolest garment I own.
 It is a straight simple crepe tank dress.
 It was much too hot to wear a jacket or even a shrug, so I wore a fifty-one-inch square silk scarf as a kimono.
 Here’s how to achieve this look.
 Lay the scarf face down on a flat surface.
 Tie the top left corner to the bottom left corner.
 Repeat on the right side.
 Slip your arms through the resulting “sleeves” and adjust the scarf on your shoulders.
 The cute Sade Mini bag is from F&W Style here.
-The sandals are here.
 The look was appropriate for all the events of our day and evening.